peterpeterparker/daviddalbusco.com/src/portfolio/juno.md

 ---
 title: "Juno"
-description: "A Blockchain-as-a-Service platform for frontend developers."
+description: "A next-gen serverless platform to build, deploy, and run modern apps with the privacy and control of self-hosting. "
 icon: "/images/portfolio/icons/juno-icon.png"
 background: "#c9cfff"
 type: "play"